Vegan Peanut Noodles

 🍽 Serving Suggestions

-Enjoy these easy vegan peanut noodles topped with fresh cilantro or fresh basil.
-Have it cold as a Thai noodle salad, or eat it warm for a comforting lunch or dinner.
+I enjoy these easy vegan peanut noodles topped with fresh cilantro or fresh basil.
+I have it cold as a Thai noodle salad, or I eat it warm for a comforting lunch or dinner.
 Here are a few of my favorite pairings:

-- Appetizers: Pair these vegan peanut sauce noodles alongside vegan egg rolls, spring rolls, edamame, or vegetarian wontons.
+Appetizers: I pair these vegan peanut sauce noodles alongside vegan egg rolls, spring rolls, edamame, or vegetarian wontons for the kids.

-- Curries: Vegan Thai peanut noodles go along great with curries, like this tofu Thai yellow curry or this vegan panang curry.
+Curries: Vegan Thai peanut noodles go along great with curries, like this tofu Thai yellow curry or this vegan panang curry which is my husband favorite!

-- Family-Style: Serve along other Asian foods and noodle dishes for a family-style dinner, sampling a little of everything!
-Try out recipes like these vegan teriyaki noodles with vegetables, Thai basil eggplant stir fry, and Thai sweet potato soup.
+Family-Style: I serve other Asian foods and noodle dishes for a family-style dinner, sampling a little of everything!
+I like to serve this with vegan teriyaki noodles with vegetables or my Thai basil eggplant stir fry.

-- Refrigerating: Allow the veggie peanut noodles to cool and then place leftovers in an airtight container and store in the fridge for 3-4 days.
+Refrigeration: I allow the veggie peanut noodles to cool and then place leftovers in an airtight container and store them in the fridge for 3-4 days.
 I don’t recommend freezing this recipe as the tofu will not defrost well.

-- Reheating: To reheat, either heat the vegan peanut Thai noodles in a microwave or place in a large pan and heat over a low heat until hot.
-You may need to add a little water to the pan to prevent sticking and thin out the sauce as it will thicken a bit in the fridge.
-You can also skip this altogether and enjoy them as vegan cold peanut noodles.
+Reheating: To reheat, I either heat the vegan peanut Thai noodles in a microwave or place them in a large pan and heat over a low heat until hot.
+I may need to add a little water to the pan to prevent sticking and thin out the sauce as it will thicken a bit in the fridge.

 ❓Recipe FAQs